carrot/restful-api-spec/README.md

 ## Spec Out RESTful Methods

+> These methods are really have already been already decided by work done in the [previous section](#determine-interface-model-types), but here we get to decide which "subsets" of endpoints to add for each model.
+We also get to specify further information (like parameters) with help us further understand the API.

 Spec'ing out RESTful methods early will also make development easier for both the API + client side teams.

 This will: